sanity-io/GROQ/spec/Section 4 -- Data types.md

 ## Datetime

-A datetime is a combination of a Georgian-calendar date and a time in a specific time zone.
+A datetime is a combination of a Gregorian-calendar date and a time in a specific time zone.
 Datetimes support date/time arithmetic.
 Only valid date/time combinations can be represented.

 Datetimes cannot be constructed from literals, but must be constructed with the `dateTime()` function.